State Information for Texas

 Notary Education and/or Exam Requirement

-Not Required.
-The Secretary of State may require a Notary who is subject to disciplinary action to complete a Notary Public course of study.
-Texas state agencies must require Notaries Without Bond to obtain Notary training.
+Not required.
+The Secretary of State may require a notary who is subject to disciplinary action to complete a notary public course of study.
+Texas state agencies must require Notaries Without Bond to obtain notary training.

 Notary Bond Requirement